Daytime hours: 10:00 am - 6:30 pm

 Cycle 1

-• A bucolic stroll to discover the animals of the Museum
+• A bucolic stroll to meet some of the museum's animals and feed them.

 Capacity: 14 children